Internet-Innovations-Foundation/SmartProxy/README.md

-fun getHost(): String // Returns the proxy host fun getPort(): Int  // Returns the proxy port fun getProxy(): Proxy // Returns a net.Proxy object for use in networking layers
+fun getHost(): String // Returns the proxy host fun getPort(): Int  // Returns the proxy port fun getProxy(): Proxy // Returns a net.Proxy object for use in networking layers fun getProxyType() // If needed, you can also specify one of the values from java.net.Proxy.Type
 ```

 Once the ***ProxyManager*** is configured, simply call *start()*, and the *Outline Proxy* will be ready to use.